kubeflow-kale/kale/README.md

 To build images to be used as a NotebookServer in Kubeflow, refer to the Dockerfile in the `docker` folder.

+Head over to [FAQ](FAQ.md) to read about some known issues and some of the limitations imposed by the Kale data marshalling model.

 ## Resources

 - Kale introduction [blog post](https://medium.com/kubeflow/automating-jupyter-notebook-deployments-to-kubeflow-pipelines-with-kale-a4ede38bea1f)